-Dunwoody celebrates and connects with festivals.
+Dunwoody celebrates and connects with homegrown festivals and events.

 Ask someone in Dunwoody what makes the city unique, and they will most likely mention one of the many festivals that take place in the city - from Lemonade Days to Apple Cider Days, from the Arts Festival to Arts Month, from the Fourth of July Parade to Light Up Dunwoody.
 Most are produced by volunteer organizations in the community.